PaolaDMadd/workingWithAPIs/README.md

 # workingWithAPIs
-this is a tutorial to retrieve user information using Githubs APIs.
+this is a tutorial from codebar  on HTTP Requests, AJAX and APIs

+## Objectives
+The topics of this tutorial are:

+The HTTP protocol
+APIs
+AJAX
+JSON
+Loading API data into web pages
+Using jQuery AJAX functionality

+## Goal
+To build a webpage that can retrieve information about a specified GitHub user.

+## additional features
+check user name if exist.